MicrosoftDocs/cpp-docs/docs/cpp/containers-modern-cpp.md

  Don’t use C arrays.
 (For older APIs, use `f( vec.data(), vec.size() );` .)

- For another article about containers, see [STL Containers](../standard-library/stl-containers.md).
+ For another article about containers, see [C++ Standard Library Containers](../standard-library/stl-containers.md).

 ## Container Sizes
  The following tables show the container sizes, in bytes, for x86 and x64 platforms.
 (For these purposes, 32-bit ARM is equivalent to x86.)
 These tables cover release mode, because debug mode contains checking machinery that consumes space and time.
 The separate columns are for [!INCLUDE[cpp_orcas_long](../cpp/includes/cpp_orcas_long_md.md)] SP1, where `_SECURE_SCL` defaulted to 1, and for [!INCLUDE[cpp_orcas_long](../cpp/includes/cpp_orcas_long_md.md)] SP1 with `_SECURE_SCL` manually set to 0 for maximum speed.
 Visual C++ in Visual Studio 2010, [!INCLUDE[cpp_dev11_long](../build/includes/cpp_dev11_long_md.md)], and [!INCLUDE[cpp_dev12_long](../build/reference/includes/cpp_dev12_long_md.md)] default `_SECURE_SCL` to 0 (now known as `_ITERATOR_DEBUG_LEVEL`).